ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 [^8]: Okay, okay.
 Let's not be sexist.
 They could _also_ be wearing a metal bikini.
 [^9]: Which isn't really surprising given just how broad and flexible the Hero's Journey is defined.
 [^10]: Yes, sixth.
 This review is taking _forever_ to write.
-[^11]: Or I suppose it can.
-I just don't want it to be.
+[^11]: Or I suppose it can— lot's of books do it —I just don't want to.